Yuchen971/Contaminant_model_brisbane_airport/README.md

 13. Copy the pathname of the 'make_swtv4.py' (its in the 'examples' folder)
 14. Run `python xxx` (xxx is your path name of make_swtv4.py). ***It will download the seawat source code and compile it on your computer***
 15. Once it finishes, you will see the Unix executable file named 'swtv4' in pymake folder.
-16. Repeat step 15-16 for other scripts you need in the 'example' directory if needed.
+16. Repeat step 15-16 for other scripts in the 'example' directory if needed.